Updated on July 8th, 2025 by Felix Martinez

-These are stocks that have 50+ year histories of increasing their dividends to shareholders.
-These stocks are generally ones that long-term income investors seek out due to their earnings stability and impressive dividend track records.
+These stocks have histories of over 50 years of increasing their dividends to shareholders.
+Due to their earnings stability and impressive dividend track records, they are generally sought out by long-term income investors.

-Just 50 companies qualify as Dividend Kings.
-You can see all 50 Dividend Kings here.
+Just 55 companies qualify as Dividend Kings; you can see all 55 Dividend Kings here.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus metrics that matter, such as price-to-earnings ratios and dividend yields) by clicking on the link below: